ROCm/rocSHMEM/docs/introduction.rst

 The rocSHMEM Programming Model
 -------------------------------

-How OpenSHMEM applications should intereact with GPUs is currently undefined and is an active discussion topic within the OpenSHMEM community. rocSHMEM is based upon the OpenSHMEM specification and it tries to adheres to the specifiction the best it can with regards to GPU semantics.
+Defining how OpenSHMEM applications interact with GPUs remains an ongoing active discussion within the OpenSHMEM community, and the OpenSHMEM specification has yet to coalesce on this topic. rocSHMEM extends beyond the OpenSHMEM specification to add semantic that support GPU kernel communication, while maintaining close resemblance to the original OpenSHMEM specification semantics.

 Applications that use HIP can be easily interface with rocSHMEM.
-As per the HIP programing model, rocSHMEM has `__host__` APIs which are to be called from host code, and `__device__` APIs which can be called within GPU Kernels.
+As per the HIP programming model, rocSHMEM has `__host__` APIs which are to be called from host code, and `__device__` APIs which can be called within GPU Kernels.
-Any device APIs which do not have any special suffixes/infixes (e.g. `_wg` or `_wave`) can be called by single GPU thread.
+Any device APIs which do not have any special suffixes/infixes (e.g. `_wg` or `_wave`) must be called by a single thread.
-Each thread can call into these APIs with a different parameters and will block until the calling wavefront completes.
+GPU specific `_wg` and `_wave` APIs are expected to be called from multiple GPU threads and block until the calling scope completes.
-These APIs can be called in divergent code paths but it is not recommened.
+These APIs can be called in divergent code paths but this is not recommended.

 Wavefront APIs
 ==============
 The wavefront APIs are any API calls that have the suffix `_wave`.
 The parameters in which these routines are called must be the same for every thread in the wavefront.
-If each thread calls these routines with different parameters, the behaviour will be undefined.
+If any thread calls these routines with differing parameters, the behavior is undefined.
 These APIs will block until the calling wavefront completes.

 Workgroup APIs